MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/teams-collaboration/flow-connection-invalid-customer-support-swarming.md

 1. On the swarm form's **Expert notifications** card, open Power Automate by selecting the **Edit in Power Automate** link under **Activate notifications for experts**.
 2. In the Power Automate sitemap, select **Connections** under **Data**.
-3. Remove the connection: Select the vertical ellipsis next to it, and then select **Delete** from the dropdown menu.
+3. Remove the connection by selecting the vertical ellipsis next to it, and then select **Delete** from the dropdown menu.
 4. Return to the swarm form and select **Activate notifications** to reactivate the flow.

 If the issue persists, contact Microsoft Support to raise a ticket.